-The first center opened in 1970 in Phoenix, by two doctors who didn’t think patients should be hospitalized for minor surgeries.
+The first surgery center opened in 1970 in Phoenix, by two doctors who didn’t think patients should be hospitalized for minor surgeries.
 Performing procedures outside of hospitals reduced the cost for patients and insurers, since these centers don’t require the same level of staffing and lifesaving equipment as hospitals.

 How common are these centers?

 There are over 8,000 surgery centers in the US, outnumbering hospitals.